-Examination format: Practical test.
+Practical test.
 Duration including discussion: 60 minutes.

-Marking and evaluation: External marking.
+External marking.
 Grade.
-The assessment must reflect to what extent the objectives have been achieved.

-2.1.4 Accompaniment
+2.1.3 Accompaniment and repetition

-- Has mastered artistic and technical skills and forms of expression in relation to accompaniment. - Commands critical and analytical approaches to music and musical practice. - Is able to assess and choose among artistic forms of expression, create relevant solution models, and make informed and reflected artistic decisions. - Can commence and direct musical ensemble playing and interdisciplinary cooperation independently in the musician and communicator role.
+- Has mastered artistic and technical skills and forms of expression in relation to accompaniment and repetition. - Commands critical and analytical approaches to music and musical practice. - Is able to assess and choose among artistic forms of expression, create relevant solution models, and make informed and reflected artistic decisions. - Can commence and direct musical ensemble playing and interdisciplinary cooperation independently in the accompanist and repetiteur role.